 Though this technology is still in its infancy, contact tracing could prove incredibly useful for future outbreaks.
 By allowing users to add themselves to a registry of infected individuals, this information can be securely shared with others – in some sense, it works like a scare tactic but it could be enough to keep people in compliance with lockdowns should they receive messages about nearby infected individuals while attempting to visit public spaces.

 The biggest glaring problem is that people are concerned about potential privacy violations that could occur with such technology.
-This means that developers need to take the job of developing such apps seriously and businesses need to be completely transparent about what information is collected.
+This means that developers need to take the job of developing such apps seriously and businesses need to be completely transparent about what information is collected, which might require a healthcare app development company.
 This is one area where selling off even non-PII data is probably not the best idea as the whole premise of such apps is to improve public safety, not to make money.

 Blue Label Labs builds progressive software for the pandemic era and beyond